joe-glasgow/Flexo/README.md

 ##The grid

-Flexo will default to 1140px on ie7 and ie8 and will scale up to that width in modern browsers.
+Flexo will default to **1140px** on Internet Explorer versions 7 and 8 and will scale up to that width in modern browsers.
 Changing that value is as simple as editing one property in **flexo.css** and **flexo-legacy.css**

 Column classes are prefixed with **clmn**  ranging from 1 to 5 with fractional values represented also.